wpa-2/telegram.py/README.md

 ![Alt text](https://cdn.discordapp.com/attachments/807640716040732723/1149691096146903111/2023-09-08_13_53_58-bytezero_Mozilla_Firefox.png)

-A simple interactive telegram plugin for pwnagotchi the works in manual mdoe and AI mode, When internet is connected it takeS a minute or 3 before you should get a menu pop up.
+A simple interactive telegram plugin for pwnagotchi the works in manual mode and AI mode, When internet is connected it takes a minute or 3 before you should get a menu pop up.

 https://github.com/wpa-2/tele.py (Here is a simple script to test if you have the correct Bot_id and Chat_id)